 Commercial airlines rarely have room under their seats in first class.
 Semi-private charter flights allow first class Dogs of all sizes and breeds

-Or, See Flying with a Large Dog In Cabin in 2022 .
+Or, See Can I Buy a Seat on a Plane for My Dog? .
 JSX Airlines, La Compagnie Airlines, Chartered Air Travel with Pets, and WestJet Airlines are great alternatives, provide upgraded service and comfort.

 Documents Needed for Moving or Flying with Pets Internationally